 Types of student application for credit transfer and recognition of prior learning

-The Board’s credit transfer and RPL provisions may apply to individual students re-entering the education system after a period of absence.
+The NSW Education Standards Authority’s (NESA's) credit transfer and RPL provisions may apply to individual students re-entering the education system after a period of absence.
 These students may come to their Higher School Certificate program with knowledge, understanding and skills gained through formal education or training programs in Australia or overseas and/or from informal learning contexts such as work and life experience.
 These students can seek recognition for formal/non-formal study undertaken within the previous five years and/or for informal learning.

 Students proceeding directly from Year 10 or equivalent

-In general, the Board will not approve credit transfer or RPL from a course that has been credentialled as part of the student’s Stage 5 pattern of study, or as part of a credential at a similar level in another school system interstate or overseas.
-Syllabuses are designed by the Board of Studies (and similar agencies in other school systems) to be appropriate to the particular stage of learning.
+In general, NESA will not approve credit transfer or RPL from a course that has been credentialled as part of the student’s Stage 5 pattern of study, or as part of a credential at a similar level in another school system interstate or overseas.
+Syllabuses are designed by NESA (and similar agencies in other school systems) to be appropriate to the particular stage of learning.
 An exception to this general principle may apply in some instances in relation to vocational education and training (VET) courses – see RPL and credit transfer within VET courses.

 Students entering or re-entering the NSW school system during Year 11 or 12 from interstate or overseas